Best Fanatec Black Friday Deals 2023: Deal Roundup

 iRacing is a game that really requires a racing wheel and pedal setup to really get the most out of the racing.
 You can race iRacing with a controller, however, it is a hardcore racing simulation that leans heavily towards sim racers with wheels.

 When it comes to buying a racing wheel, you don’t need to spend a lot to get a decent product.
-There are two fantastic racing wheels that are both incredibly capable and fun to race with for under £300 / $300.
+There are two fantastic racing wheels that are both incredibly capable and fun to race with for under £300 / $300, allowing to create a cheap iRacing setup.

-Those two racing wheels both offer good force feedback allowing you to feel how your car is behaving with the track surface.
-This will allow you to adjust your steering and pedal inputs to maximise your lap times.
+Those two racing wheels, as well as many other budget wheels, offer good force feedback allowing you to feel how your car is behaving with the track surface.
+This will allow you to react to on track events by adjusting your steering and pedal inputs to maximise your lap times.
+Something that can be hard to do with a controller.

 Read our complete Best Budget Racing Wheel Guide for information on the best low priced wheels.

-Hopefully, this guide provides some helpful tips for keeping down the cost of iRacing, allowing you to race on a budget.
-Utilising these will minimise the cost of your subscription, allow you to focus on which in-game content you buy and even let you earn back some credit.
+Hopefully, this guide provides some helpful tips on the cheapest way to start iRacing, allowing you to race on a budget.
+Utilising these tips will minimise the cost of your subscription, allow you to focus on which in-game content you buy and even let you earn back some credit.

 While iRacing will always remain a more expensive way to competitively race online.
 It is one of the most popular and is often seen as the pinnacle of competitive online sim racing.
 These tips should help to reduce your overall spending in iRacing.